 You’ve clearly worked with a wide range of models, what tips can you recommend to people looking to expand their portfolio?

 First, you have to understand what you want to do, create a mood board and sent it to a modeling agency.
 They will give you choices with their new faces that need pictures.
 Try to choose the best one for your idea even is maybe less experienced.
 Fresh models have a great desire to grow just like you.

 Describe a typical shoot.

 I team up with my wife.
 I have more time to shoot, and she retouches most of them.
 It is good that we both like what we are doing.
-It is hard alone mostly when you have liked 7 consecutive days of photo shoots.
+It is hardly alone mostly when you have liked 7 consecutive days of photoshoots.
 You do not have time to retouch a lot.
 In those situations, we work full power J. We both have Wacom’s but we got back to the mouse.